Your guide to understanding how aim works on artificial turf.

 Aim is a significant skill you have to perfect to get the shot precise every time, but did you know that the condition of the turf you’re on plays a role, too?
 Here are the few elements that influence how the ball reacts when you’ve taken your swing and the ball comes to rest on the turf:

-The stiffness of the turf influences how the golf ball will move throughout the putt, if the fiber is not optimised for putting particularly it can create erratic ball movement while rolling ”chatter.”
+The stiffness of the turf influences how the golf ball will move throughout the putt, if the fiber is not optimized for putting particularly it can create erratic ball movement while rolling ”chatter.”

 Friction properties among the ball and the turf also notably influence how the ball slides and rolls.
 If putting surface friction is not optimized it will not properly transition the club face and spin will establish a bouncing effect instead of a smooth roll.